NaitikNFulfagar/DBMS-PRACTICAL/README.md

-# This Repository(DBMS-PRACTICAL) is only for Study Purpose only
+# This Repository(DBMS-PRACTICAL) is only for Study Purpose
 # Any Unethical practice is not responsibility of repository OWNER